-Daniel Wadsworth planned to establish a “Gallery of Fine Arts,” but he was persuaded to establish an “atheneum,” a term used in the 19th century for a cultural institution with a library, works of art and artifacts, devoted to history, literature, art, and science.
+Daniel Wadsworth originally planned to establish a “Gallery of Fine Arts,” but he was persuaded to create an atheneum, a term popular in the 19th century used to describe a cultural institution with a library, works of art and artifacts, devoted to learning history, literature, art, and science.

 The Wadsworth Atheneum is comprised of five connected buildings.
 The first was the Gothic Revival Wadsworth building of 1844, designed by the eminent architects Ithiel Town and Alexander Jackson Davis.
 It originally housed the art gallery, the Connecticut Historical Society, the Young Men’s Institute (which became the Hartford Public Library), and the Natural History Society.
 The Watkinson Library of Reference was added to the original building in the 1860s.